tmarfil/nginx_on_ecs_fargate/README.md

 ![AWS VPC Environment](images/2_ecs_service.png)

 #### 2.6.
-Scaling ECS Fargate Services across multiple tasks
+Scaling ECS Services across multiple tasks

 To manually scale your service from one container to two, use the following command:

 ```bash
 aws ecs update-service --cluster my-ecs-cluster --service my-fargate-service --desired-count 2
 ```
-When you create or scale an ECS Fargate Service with multiple subnets specified in the network configuration, ECS uses a round-robin strategy to distribute tasks across the available subnets.
+When you create or scale an ECS Service with multiple subnets specified in the network configuration, ECS uses a round-robin strategy to distribute tasks across the available subnets.
 This distribution helps to improve availability and fault tolerance of your application.

 To view the current distribution of your tasks: